I was asked the question, “For what and why are you an activist?”

 My answer is, I am an activist for fair elections because in order to get the change we want to see in the world, we have to be able to VOTE for leaders who will represent OUR values – and we have to be able to vote them OUT when they don’t.

-Whatever issue gets you most fired up – whether is is healthcare, education, or the environment – it is affected by the actions of elected politicians.
+Whatever issue gets you care about the most – be it healthcare, education, the environment, or something else – it is affected by the actions of elected politicians.

 The right to vote has never been freely given – it has always had to be demanded.